What are the uses of Index Numbers?

 Index numbers are based on different types of averages.
 It is not possible to say that a particular average is absolutely good or true.

-Different types index numbers mentioned as below.
+Different types of index numbers are mentioned below.

 - Price Index Number